PHPCSStandards/composer-installer/README.md

 ## Usage

-Installation can be done with [composer], by requiring this package as a development dependency:
+Installation can be done with [Composer][composer], by requiring this package as a development dependency:

 ```bash
 composer require --dev dealerdirect/phpcodesniffer-composer-installer